 A major function of local planning is to meet two community housing objectives - first, to provide safe and affordable housing for present and future residents; and second, to encourage suitable density and to guide distribution of housing throughout a town.
 Growth in housing affects a town's capacity to provide services.
+Sharon's housing growth between 2000 and 2020, and 2010 and 2020 is shown in Table 25.
 Since property taxes paid on residences do not cover the full costs of providing services to year-round residents, residential development must be done thoughtfully.
 This section discusses the amount, type, location, and affordability of existing housing and the needs for future housing.
 Other sections of this Plan also include information on housing.
 The data presented in this section was extracted from two sources - U.S. Census and the American Community Survey.
 Data collected from these sources does not always match exactly due to variations in record-keeping and classifications; however, they are considered relevant and reliable data sets for analysis.